loutreceleste/project6OC/README.md

 2. Make sure you have Python ≥ 3.7 installed.

-3. Make sur to have the local server API located on this Git repository (https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR)
+3. Make sur to install this local server API located on this Git repository (https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR)

 ## Usage
-1. Ensure the local HTTP server provided is running on your computer.
+1. Ensure the local server API provided in the installation section is running on your computer.

-2. Place all project files in the root directory of the server.

-3. Access the application by opening the `index.html` file in your browser.
+2. Access the application by opening the `index.html` file in your browser.

-4. Explore the various movie rankings by category and click on the images to access detailed information about each movie.
+3. Explore the various movie rankings by category and click on the images to access detailed information about each movie.

 ## Authors